-And if you consider that an English Language Test is an investment of time, effort, and money on your part, you really have to consider which test is the more widely accepted one in the English-speaking (or even some non-English speaking countries in the EU for example) world.
+And if you consider that an English Language Test is an investment of time, effort, and money on your part, you really have to consider which test is the more widely accepted one in the English-speaking world (or even some non-English speaking countries in the EU, for example).

 Because, as an international student looking for the best place to study, you want a test that will be accepted at a large number of post-secondary institutions in various English-speaking countries.

 Yes, it is a perfectly good way to get one of the key qualifications you need in order to immigrate as a permanent resident to Canada.
 But if you’re unsure whether you’re going to be studying at a top university in Canada, Australia, the UK, or the USA, for example, you better ensure your language skills will be recognized around the world.
 CELPIP won’t help you with that in countries other than Canada.

 So, for international students, the choice boils down to TOEFL versus IELTS.
 Let’s first dive into the details of each exam.